Global private equity has delivered stellar results in the past decade, outpacing other alternative investment asset classes.

 - Deal flow origination: Discovering companies, recruiting investors, and negotiating terms.

-- Investment performance: The actual financial returns of the deals and/or funds you have managed in the past.
+- Investment performance: The actual financial returns of the deals and/or funds you have managed.

-- Hiring: The talented people you have hired in the past and their successes.
+- Hiring: The talented people you have hired and their successes.

 - Timing: Your ability to enter and exit deals at the correct times.